kaisermann/programadeindie.com/wp-content/plugins/user-role-editor/readme.txt

 * Fix: "Assign role to the users without role" feature ignored role selected by user.
 * Fix: PHP fatal error (line 34) was raised at uninstall.php for WordPress multisite.
 * Update: action priority 99 was added for role additional options hook action setup.

-= [4.24] 17.03.2016 =
-* Fix: PHP notice was generated by class-role-additional-options.php in case when some option does not exist anymore
-* Enhance: 'Add Capability' button have added capability to the WordPress built-in administrator role by default.
-It did not work, if 'administrator' role did not exist.
-  Now script selects automatically as an admin role a role with the largest quant of capabilities and adds new capability to the selected role.
-* New: User capabilities page was integrated with "[User Switching](https://wordpress.org/plugins/user-switching/)" plugin - "Switch To" the editing user link iss added if "User Switching" plugin is available.
-* Marked as compatible with WordPress 4.5.

-= [4.23.2] 03.02.2016 =
-* Fix: PHP warning "Strict Standards: Static function URE_Base_Lib::get_instance() should not be abstract" was generated

-= [4.23.1] 01.02.2016 =
-* Fix: 'get_called_class()' function call was excluded for the compatibility with PHP 5.2.*
-* Fix: ure-users.js was loaded not only to the 'Users' page.

-= [4.23] 31.01.2016 =
-* Fix: "Users - Without Role" button showed empty roles drop down list on the 1st call.
-* Update: Own task queue was added, so code which should executed once after plugin activation is executed by the next request to WP and may use a selected WordPress action to fire with a needed priority.
-* Update: Call of deprecated mysql_server_info() is replaced with $wpdb->db_version().
-* Update: Singleton patern is applied to the URE_Lib class.
-* Minor code enhancements

-= [4.22] 15.01.2016 =
-* Unused 'add_users' capability was removed from the list of core capabilities as it was removed from WordPress starting from version 4.4
-* bbPress user capabilities are supported for use in the non-bbPress roles.
-You can not edit roles created by bbPress, as bbPress re-creates them dynamically for every request to the server.
-Full support for bbPress roles editing will be included into User Role Editor Pro version 4.22.
-* Self-added "Other Roles" column removed from "Users" list, as WordPress started to show all roles assigned to the user in its own "Role" column.
-* 'ure_show_additional_capabilities_section' filter allows to  hide 'Other Roles' section at the 'Add new user', 'Edit user' pages.

 Click [here](https://www.role-editor.com/changelog)</a> to look at [the full list of changes](https://www.role-editor.com/changelog) of User Role Editor plugin.